 With a deep passion of food following me where ever I go, I've tried my hand at many careers until I finally landed where I am today.
 I've always been creative and love the meditative relief of art-making, so that is the direction I took after high school.
 Fascinated by the human form, I studied anatomy and was even awarded the rare experience of studying cadavers at U of T through OCAD University.
 The human condition has always been present in my work, as I have empathy and a deep fascination for the way we function, communicate and evolve as humans.
 Therefore, oil portraiture was a running theme in my work since the beginning.

 After spending 8 months in Florence, then a few months in Berlin on the hunt for museums, I couldn't escape the incredible food that met me at every turn!
-I came home with a new desire to cook for others and show how delicious food can be if its simple, local, and in season.
-I started a catering company called 'La Rivolta' meaning 'the revolution' to revolutionize our perception of food, returning to a time where optimizing every meal for nutrition was not only a goal, it was a necessity.
+I came home with a new desire to cook for others and demonstrate how delicious food can be if it’s simple, local, and in season.
+I started a catering company called 'La Rivolta' meaning 'the revolution' to revolutionize our perception of food, returning to a time when optimizing every meal for nutrition was not only a goal, it was a necessity.
 Unearthing my Sicilian roots, I sought to discover long forgotten recipes from my family's place of origin.
 A place of incredible diversity.

 The Crooked Smile: